email2ify/friends/README.md

 * As a Site User/Owner I can create, read, update and delete posts so that I can manage my post content
 * As a Site User, I can navigate to the search blank space so that I can easily search for wild life images.
 * As a user I can view the details of a single post so that I can learn or read more about it
-* As a user I can view "/feed" route when logged in only
+* As a user I can view "/feed" route but only when logged in
 * As a user I can search for wild life specie or animal without the need to create an account
 * As a user I can search for wild life alphabetically on species page without the need of going back to the home page